esmf-org/esmf/src/addon/ESMPy/doc/index.rst

 to ESMF offline and integrated regridding capabilities.

 - There is no FieldBundle class, only single Fields.
-- There is no support for tripole or multi-tile Grids.
+- There is no support for multi-tile Grids.
 - ESMPy cannot use an ESMF installation that is built with external LAPACK support.
 - Conservative regridding with a source Mesh created from file is not supported, because the Mesh cannot retrieve coordinates from the elements.
+- To avoid memory leaks, each ESMPy class instance should be manually released using the destroy() method.

 Testing related: